Todrick Hall: 2018–2020: Forbidden, Haus Party, The Greatest Dancer, and Quarantine Queen

-2021: Femuline
+2021–2022: Femuline and Algorythm

 On February 12, 2021, Hall released the third volume of the Haus Party trilogy after being delayed sixteen months past its original release date.
 On June 8, 2021, Hall released his fourth studio album, Femuline, which was preceded by the singles "Boys in the Ocean" and "Rainin' Fellas".
 The album is inspired by gay pride and features appearances from Chaka Khan, Tyra Banks, Brandy, Nicole Scherzinger and Ts Madison.

 In September 2021, Hall and Samsung teamed up for a remix video of his breakthrough single, "Nails, Hair, Hips, Heels," centered around the new Samsung Galaxy Z Flip3 foldable smartphone.
 The reworked lyrics -- "Flip, Fold, Snap, Clack"—reference the phone's ability to flip up and fold down.

 In December 2021, Hall competed in season six of The Masked Singer as "Bull" and finished in second place.

 In January 2022, it was announced that Hall would be participating in the third season of Celebrity Big Brother as a contestant.
 He made it into the final three and then placed runner up for the season.
-During his stint in the show, he was widely criticized for his comments regarding Shanna Moakler which viewers and critics alike identified as body shaming.
-Additionally, Hall received backlash following his defamation attempts of Chris Kirkpatrick.

-2022: Algorhythm

-On June 1, 2022, Hall released his fifth album, Algorhythm.
+On June 1, 2022, Hall released his fifth album, Algorhythm, which was preceded by the single, "Dance Forever".

-Artistry

-Hall is a baritenor with a soulful, expressive voice, including falsetto; in addition to a singer, Hall is also a rapper.
-The genre of his works include R&B, pop, hip hop, neo-soul, funk, and musical theater.
-Many of his lyrics include elements of social commentary, such as racism, gun violence in and against black communities in "Water Guns" (featuring Jordin Sparks), acceptance of interracial relationships in "Color" (featuring Jay Armstrong Johnson), and queer culture; Hall writes and produces much of his own music with WiiDope & Jeeve (Ducornet).
-Hall also posts musical tributes to his favorite musical artists such as Beyoncé, Rihanna, and Taylor Swift.
-These tributes feature elaborately-produced mashups of the artists' songs sung by Hall.
-Many are done in his "signature split-screen a cappella style" showing four Halls singing together.

-Hall's music videos often feature extravagant production value not typically associated with artists outside major labels.
-Hall's videos often include bespoke costumes and urban fashion, elaborate sets, and extensive choreography, much of which is designed or created by Hall himself.
-Some of the productions are mini-musicals like his renditions of "The Wizard of Oz" and "Singin' in Rain".
-He frequently directs his own videos as well.
-The "acting is freewheeling, the tunes catchy, the writing sharp".
-As part of his style, many of Hall's music videos include drag as a central component, either featuring Hall in drag himself or famous drag queens including RuPaul, Bob the Drag Queen, Willam Belli, and Alaska Thunderfuck, among others.
-He makes regular appearances on RuPaul's Drag Race as a resident choreographer and as a judge on the show.
+2024-2025: Burlesque and Midnight

+In 2024 Hall joined the musical Burlesque in the role of Sean.
+He also wrote some of the new songs for the show, alongside Jess Folley, who starred as Ali Rose.
+The show opened at the Opera House in Manchester, toured to Glasgow, to return to Manchester.
+Ahead of its West End transfer in 2025, the show changed its team, with Hall directing and choreographing, as well as reprising the role of Sean.

+In October 2025 Hall announced he will premiere his own original musical, Midnight, at the Sadler's Wells East in London, in November of the same year, after a few close-doors performances in New York and London.
+Hall wrote the music and lyrics for the show, and also directed, choreographed and starred as lead character Rail.
+He commented “Midnight is an artistic work with a strong sense of social responsibility and cultural depth.
+It uses artistic means to call on people to cross racial boundaries, learn to understand, tolerate and empathise.”